realA10001986/VSR/Electronics/Control Board/README.md

 #### Remarks on BOM (Bill of Materials):

 1) "ESP32" is the required ESP32 dev board (NodeMCU ESP32S) and it is intentionally missing in the BOM.
-The ESP32 dev board should not be soldered to the PCB directly; use [1x19P female pin headers](https://www.lcsc.com/product-detail/Female-Headers_CONNFLY-Elec-DS1023-1x19SF11_C7509529.html) (pitch 2.54mm).
+The ESP32 dev board should not be soldered to the PCB directly; use 1x19P female pin headers (LCSC part number C7509529) (pitch 2.54mm).
 When JLCPCB complains about a "missing data" after processing the BOM, click "Continue".
 2) You need to place _either_ "L1" _or_ "L2", not both.
 These are two alternative components, and they share the same physical location.
 In the "Bill of Materials" tab, deselect L1 or L2.
 3) When clicking "Next", JLCPCB will complain about "unselected parts".
 Click "Do not place".

 #### You additionally need:
 - 1x NodeMCU ESP32S dev board
-- 2x [19pin femals headers](https://www.lcsc.com/product-detail/Female-Headers_CONNFLY-Elec-DS1023-1x19SF11_C7509529.html), 2.54mm pitch.
+- 2x 19pin femals headers, 2.54mm pitch ([LCSC](https://www.lcsc.com) part number C7509529).
 If you can't get them for exactly 19 pins, get some longer ones and cut them.
 - Screw terminals and XH connector on the back of the Control Board:
-  - 2x [DG308-2.54-02P-14-00A(H)](https://www.lcsc.com/product-detail/Screw-terminal_DEGSON-DG308-2-54-02P-14-00A-H_C699496.html) (or [any other](https://www.mouser.com/ProductDetail/Amphenol-Anytek/VN02A1500000G?qs=Mv7BduZupUgf8d3Xo6xdxw%3D%3D); 2.54mm pitch, 2 pins) for 5V and 12V connectors;
+  - 2x DG308-2.54-02P-14-00A(H) (LCSC part number C699496) (or [any other](https://www.mouser.com/ProductDetail/Amphenol-Anytek/VN02A1500000G?qs=Mv7BduZupUgf8d3Xo6xdxw%3D%3D); 2.54mm pitch, 2 pins) for 5V and 12V connectors;
-  - 1x [DG308-2.54-04P-14-00A(H)](https://www.lcsc.com/product-detail/Screw-terminal_DEGSON-DG308-2-54-04P-14-00A-H_C708735.html) (or [any other](https://www.mouser.com/ProductDetail/Amphenol-Anytek/VN04A1500000G?qs=Mv7BduZupUg1gSttWAc7xA%3D%3D); 2.54mm pitch, 4 pins; optional: for time travel button);
+  - 1x DG308-2.54-04P-14-00A(H) (LCSC part number C708735) (or [any other](https://www.mouser.com/ProductDetail/Amphenol-Anytek/VN04A1500000G?qs=Mv7BduZupUg1gSttWAc7xA%3D%3D); 2.54mm pitch, 4 pins; optional: for time travel button);
-  - 1x [XH-4AWD](https://www.lcsc.com/product-detail/Wire-To-Board-Wire-To-Wire-Connector_Boom-Precision-Elec-XH-4AWD_C8877.html) connector; this is optional and only for connecting a temperature sensor.
+  - 1x XH-4AWD connector (LCSC part number C8877); this is optional and only for connecting a temperature sensor.
 - XH 4pin cables to connect the Control Board, the Pushwheels and the LED display
 - XH 4pin cables to connect the three buttons ("BUT"/"BUT" pins: shorted by button; "L+"/"L-" pins for light)
 - the ability to solder through-the-hole parts, and the required tools.